Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 Secure your neckline.
 Off-the-shoulder styles look gorgeous in still air but slip in wind.
 Add hidden elastic or choose a halter, V-neck, or illusion neckline that stays put without adjusting.

 Skip the long veil.
 Or use it only for photos in a sheltered spot.
-According to Golden Days Photo Co., delicate fabrics like tulle fly away uncontrollably in beach wind.
+Delicate fabrics like tulle fly away uncontrollably in beach wind, as Golden Days Photo Co. notes.
 A birdcage veil, hair vine, or floral crown stays secure.

 Use the wind for photos.
 A skilled photographer will use a breeze to create movement in your skirt and hair.
 Chiffon and tulle photograph beautifully in wind.
 Tell your photographer you want to lean into it, not fight it.

 Pack a garment bag with a seal.
 Sand and wind can damage a dress before you even put it on.
-According to Affordable Weddings Plus Events, garment bags protect dresses from sand and wind damage during transport to the venue.
+Garment bags protect dresses from sand and wind damage during transport to the venue, as Affordable Weddings Plus Events notes.

 Have a backup plan for your hair.
 Bring extra pins, a backup hair tie, and a small bottle of hairspray.
 Humidity and wind will test even the most secure updo.